Symptoms of pulmonary fibrosis

 Pulmonary fibrosis diagnosis involves a number of tests:

 - In a lung function test, you will breathe into a tube so that your medical team can see how well your lungs work.
 The tests will identify your lung capacity and how well your lungs transfer oxygen to and from your blood.
-This will help the inform your treatment plan.
+This will help to inform your treatment plan.

 - An echocardiogram looks at how well your heart is working.
 Increased pressure on the right side of the heart is a sign of pulmonary hypertension – which is a complication of pulmonary fibrosis.